 Beginning Fly Fishing

-Fly-fishing is a sport that has continued through the ages.
-Though once a sport dominated by men, it is growing in popularity among women.
-This article will cover the basics in fly fishing.
-Although it is written for women, men will find the article informative too.
+Fly-fishing was once a sport dominated by men, but it is growing in popularity among women.
+This article will cover the basics of fly fishing.
+Although it is written for women, men can find the article informative too.

 Equipment Needed or Nice to Have